-- 100% Company Action Level RBC is equal to the Total RBC After Covariance including operational risk, without adjustment or 200% Authorized Control Level RBC. - b.
+Anchor RBC ratio = Total adjusted capital 100% Company Action Level RBC b.
 Similar to legal entity RBC requirements in the U.S., Country A utilizes an early intervention approach by establishing target capital levels above the prescribed minimums that provide an early signal so that intervention will be timely and for there to be a reasonable expectation that actions can successfully address difficulties.
 Presume that this target capital level is similar to the U.S. Company Action Level (CAL) event, both of which can be considered the first intervention level in which some sort of action-either on the part of the insurer or the regulator-is mandated.
 A separate sensitivity calculation will be applied in the GCC template using trend test level RBC.